huohuoren4/docs/python/pytest/explanation/about_fixture.md

 Tests don’t have to be limited to a single fixture, either.
 They can depend on as many fixtures as you want, and fixtures can use other fixtures, as well.
 This is where pytest’s fixture system really shines.

-## Improvements over xUnit-style setup/teardown functions
+## Improvements over xUnit-style setup/teardown functions {#improvements-over-xunit-style-setup-teardown-functions}

 pytest fixtures offer dramatic improvements over the classic xUnit style of setup/teardown functions: